-Your support and involvement are critically important to the future of our children, community and workforce.
 The word "change" often brings concern and even fear to many people.
-Even when the change is beneficial, like the California Standards, people still find it easier to keep doing things the old way.
+Even when the change is beneficial, like the Common Core Standards, people still find it easier to keep doing things the old way.

-If you and other parents understand the benefits that the California Standards, also known as the Common Core Learning Standards, bring to children, there is less chance for misinformation and confusion.
-That's why your efforts to communicate the reality of Common Core are so important.
-With your help, families will better understand this important change and what it means to their children - today and in the future.
+Unless your students' parents understand the benefits that the new California Standards, also known as Common Core bring to their children, there may be misinformation and confusion.
+That's why communicating the reality of Common Core is so important.
+With your help, families will better understand what Common Core means to their children - today and in the future.

-The Common Core standards simply make sense.
-Schools have been listening to college administrators and business leaders, who have been saying that we need students and employees to be better problem solvers, communicate more effectively and work in teams.
+The Common Core Standards simply make sense.
+College administrators and business leaders have been saying we need students and employees to be better problem solvers, communicate effectively and work in teams.
 Those are really the attributes of Common Core.
-When students focus on the skills needed to solve complex problems, they will be better prepared for college, as well as for today's jobs and the jobs of tomorrow.
+As you know, when students focus on the skills needed to solve complex problems, they will be better prepared for college, as well as for today's jobs and the jobs of tomorrow.

-Contrary to what you may have heard, teachers will have more control of their classrooms, not less.
-Common Core gives teachers the .exibility to do what they do best - be creative in choosing the teaching methods and selecting the curriculum that best fit their students' needs.
+Among the information parents and community members need to hear is that teachers will have more control of their classrooms, not less.
+Common Core gives teachers the flexibility to do what they do best - be creative in choosing the teaching methods and selecting the curriculum that best fit their students' needs.